What Do Children Dream About?

 Adults dream during REM (rapid eye movement) sleep and infants have loads of REM.
 So, it might be fair to assume that babies have tons of dreams.
 Perhaps they conjure up huge smiling faces, giant-tongued dogs licking their toes, and breasts the size of blimps gushing sweet, warm milk.
 Of course, babies can’t speak, so it’s impossible to guess what they’re dreaming, or even know if they’re dreaming at all.
-But what are older kids’ dreams like?
+But what do older children dream about?

 Psychologist David Foulkes studies children (from tots to teens) to bring the secrets of their dreams to the light of day.
 In his lab, he lets kids fall asleep and then wakes them 3 times a night — sometimes in REM and sometimes in NREM — and asks them to describe what they recall.